MicrosoftDocs/power-platform/power-platform/admin/connect-to-imap-servers.md

 - 587 Secure SMTP
 - 993 Secure IMAP

-Customizations or email configurations in Power Apps US Government can only use these ports.
+Customizations or email configurations in Power Apps can only use these ports.

 ### See also
  [Troubleshooting and monitoring server-side synchronization](troubleshooting-monitoring-server-side-synchronization.md) <br />